TFAGaming/DiscordJS-V14-Bot-Template/README.md

 # What is MongoDB and Quick.db?
 MongoDB is a database program.
 You can save some documents, data, and more!
 The official site of MongoDB is linked [here](https://www.mongodb.com/).<br>
 Quick.db is also a database program, more simplified than MongoDB but doesn't have a lot features.
 Quick.db uses SQlite files to save data, but MongoDB uses clusters (or Mongo URI) to save data.
-You cab get more information about these both databases in Google.
+You can get more information about these both databases in Google.

 # Something doesn't work here...
 There are a lot of issues happens with some users.
 You can create an issue on this repository and I will respond to your opened issue(s) as fast as possible.
 I'm always busy, so please wait for me to respond to your issues.